Open Menu Close Menu

 Chippewa Valley Book Festival

 Chippewa Valley Book Festival logoThe Chippewa Valley Book Festival is a celebration of the written word and the way literature impacts human experiences.
-Come join fellow book lovers for author readings, book signings, and other events throughout this 5-day festival in October.
-Immerse yourself in literary art at the following Chippewa Valley Book Festival 2022 events!
+Come join fellow book lovers for author readings, book signings, and other events throughout this 6-day festival in October.
+Registration will be available in September.
+Immerse yourself in literary art at the following Chippewa Valley Book Festival 2024 events!

 >> Learn More & Register Here